mikelovesrobots/unity3d-trigger-action-pattern/README.md

   - SpawnGameObjectAction
 ```

-Now let's modify it to put another trigger by the window:
+The great thing about this is that we can easily modify it to add in another
+trigger:

 ```
 MonsterTrap (GameObject)